Durenlab/ISON/grid_layout_tutorial.md

 ## Spatial Grid Configuration

 ISON supports different lattice geometries for spatial transcriptomics data.
-You can select the grid layout to define neighbor relationships for spatial autocorrelation and adjacency matrices.
+You can select the grid layout to define neighbor relationships for adjacency matrices.

 | Option       | Description                                                                 | Default |
 |--------------|-----------------------------------------------------------------------------|---------|